Zoxc/rust/src/doc/guide-unsafe.md

 in the executable to call.
 Normally these functions are provided by the standard library, but without it you must define your own.

-The first of these two functions, `stack_exhausted`, is invoked whenever stack overflow is detected.
-This function has a number of restrictions about how it can be called and what it must do, but if the stack limit register is not being maintained then a task always has an "infinite stack" and this function shouldn't get triggered.

-The second of these two functions, `eh_personality`, is used by the failure mechanisms of the compiler.
+The function, `eh_personality`, is used by the failure mechanisms of the compiler.
 This is often mapped to GCC's personality function (see the [libstd implementation](std/rt/unwind/index.html) for more information), but crates which do not trigger failure can be assured that this